giantswarm/docs/src/content/app-platform/app-configuration/index.md

 For a general explanation on the web interface functionality related to Apps, check [our overview]({{< relref "/ui-api/web/app-platform" >}}).

-The web interface currently talks to the Rest API and will do the right calls to create a ConfigMap or Secret and will wire it up correctly in the App CR for you.
+The web interface currently talks to the Giant Swarm REST API and will do the right calls to create a ConfigMap or Secret and will wire it up correctly in the App CR for you.